codeburnerframework/router/README.md

 Actions are what will be executed if some route match the request, there are three ways to define this actions, see below.

 ###Class Methods
 In one MVC application you may wish to route to a controller.
-To call a controller method you have some options see below:

-####String Mode
 You could call on string mode, that will explode the string in the `#` delimiter by default and create a new instance of the class.

 ```php